Spaniards: Romani minority

 Spain is home to one of the largest communities of Romani people (commonly known by the English exonym "gypsies", Spanish: gitanos).
 The Spanish Roma, which belong to the Iberian Kale subgroup (calé), are a formerly-nomadic community, which spread across Western Asia, North Africa, and Europe, first reaching Spain in the 15th century.

 Data on ethnicity is not collected in Spain, although the Government's statistical agency CIS estimated in 2007 that the number of Gitanos present in Spain is probably around one million.
 Most Spanish Roma live in the autonomous community of Andalusia, where they have traditionally enjoyed a higher degree of integration than in the rest of the country.
 A number of Spanish Calé also live in Southern France, especially in the region of Perpignan.

 Modern immigration

-The population of Spain has become increasingly diverse due to recent immigration.
-From 2000 to 2010, Spain had among the highest per capita immigration rates in the world and the second highest absolute net migration in the World (after the United States) and immigrants now make up about 10% of the population.
-Since 2000, Spain has absorbed more than 3 million immigrants, with thousands more arriving each year.
-In 2008, the immigrant population topped over 4.5 million.
+Due to recent immigration, the population of Spain has become increasingly diverse.
+From 2000 to 2010, Spain had among the world's highest per capita immigration rates and the second highest absolute net migration in the world (after the United States); immigrants now make up about 10% of the population.
+Since 2000, Spain has absorbed more than three million immigrants, with thousands arriving each year.
+In 2008, Spain's immigrant population topped 4.5 million.
 These immigrants came mainly from Europe, Central America, South America, Asia, North Africa, and West Africa.